OPENAIRINTERFACE/openairinterface5g/README.txt

     ├── SECU
     ├── UDP
 └── targets: top level wrapper for unitary simulation for PHY channels, system-level emulation (eNB-UE with and without S1), and realtime eNB and UE and RRH GW.

+RELEASE NOTES:

+v0.1 -> Last stable commit on develop branch before enhancement-10-harmony v0.2 -> Merge of enhancement-10-harmony to include NGFI RRH + New Interface for RF/BBU
+v0.3 -> Last stable commit on develop branch before the merge of feature-131-new-license.
+This is the last commit with GPL License v0.4 -> Merge of feature-131-new-license.
+It closes issue#131 and changes the license to OAI Public License V1.0